How do you lose half of your body fat and gain abs of steel in just five months?

 “I would work out with [my trainer] in the morning, and by the end of the day I couldn’t even lift my arms over my head.
 And then I’d have to go back the next morning, even though I still couldn’t lift them!” recalls Raegan.
 “I just had to keep my eye on the prize.”

-Gabrielle was on the same program, even though she’d only just had a baby.
+Gabrielle was on the same program, even though she’d recently had a baby.
 Her regimen focused on rebuilding her abdominal wall and strengthening her core so that she could take on weight lifting and full-body workouts.

 “The experience really opened my eyes to the levels that you can target a specific muscle group in a single day,” says Raegan.